-This course will trace the social, economic, and political development of world civilizations and the growth of important ideas from ancient times through the mid 17th century.
-While class time will be focused on Western developments, students will have plenty of exposure to non-Western historical developments.
+This course will trace the social, economic, and political development of world civilizations and the growth of important ideas from ancient times through Early Modern Period.
+Live class sessions will cover both Western and non-Western cultures, with particular attention devoted to the history of China and surrounding regions, India, the Mediterranean World, and Europe.

 Who should enroll?